 The PLAAF currently has more than 700 fourth-generation fighters that are comparable to the U.S. F-15, F-16, and F-18.
-They include the domestically designed and produced J-10 as well as the Su-27/Su-30/J-11 system, which is comparable to the F-15 or F-18 and dominates both the fighter and strike missions.13 China is also believed to be preparing to field two stealthy fifth-generation fighter designs.
+They include the domestically designed and produced J-10 as well as the Su-27/Su-30/J-11 system, which is comparable to the F-15 or F-18 and dominates both the fighter and strike missions.
+16 China is also believed to be preparing to field two stealthy fifth-generation fighter designs.
 The J-20 is the larger aircraft and resembles the American F-22 fighter.
 The J-31 appears to resemble the F-35 but with two engines rather than one.
 The production of advanced combat aircraft engines remains one of the greatest challenges to Chinese fighter design.

 The PLAAF is also deploying increasing numbers of H-6 bombers, which can undertake longer-range strike operations including operations employing land-attack cruise missiles.
 Although the H-6, like the American B-52 and Russian Tu-95, is a 1950s-era design copied from the Soviet-era Tu-16 Badger bomber, the latest versions (H-6K) are equipped with updated electronics and engines and are made of carbon composites.
-The 2020 U.S. Department of Defense (DOD) report to Congress on China's military also notes that China is developing a flying wing-type stealth bomber that is probably similar to the U.S. B-2.14
+In addition, China is developing the H-20, a flying wing-type stealth bomber that is probably similar to the U.S. B-2.17